MCReagan/study-guide/README.md

 ## Description

-This guide is part of our prework for Coding Bootcamp.
-It is a tool for helping to learn CSS, JavaScript, HTML, and Git.
+This is a tool for helping to learn CSS, JavaScript, HTML, and Git.

 ## Table of Contents (Optional)